Graphic Organizer Templates: A teacher's guide

 Although a graphic organiser can be used as a way to integrate information with others, a graphic organiser can be used individually for independent learning.
 This is very effective for learning or listening.
 It can also be a great way to show support to learners who are learning a topic.
 Your student should not be expected to create a graphic organiser.
 They can use a blank, single-page form.
 Choose your form to fit your needs.
 A very simple type of graphic organiser is a 'mind map'.

-Graphic organizers do exactly what they say; they give learners an opportunity to organize their ideas.
+Graphic organizers do exactly what they say; they give learners an opportunity to organise their ideas.
 Why is this so important?
-Learning is facilitated by organizing information in our minds.
-To put it bluntly, organizing is learning.
+Learning is facilitated by organising information in our minds.
+To put it bluntly, organising is learning.
 A graphic organizer is a visual representation of how knowledge is structured.
 In psychology, we would call this a schema, this is the foundation of how we build understanding.
-In this article, we are going to focus on how we would go about organizing our ideas.
+In this article, we are going to focus on how we would go about organising our ideas.

 Organisers may provide information at a glance or allow learners to prepare a discussion or memory exercise.
 You may want a larger form than a list or list-like organiser and for information to be hand-drawn, on the back of a napkin, or as the exercise progresses.
 When information is displayed as a visual, it can be easier to keep track of and will give learners an image to work with.
 A whiteboard may also work if you are willing to supply paper.
 Organisers help learners focus on what's most important and work through the information as they go.